heichblatt/heichblatt.github.io/content/posts/2026-05-01-structured-ai-adoption.md

 - **Recognize that each mode has value.** You won't always want Mission mode.
 Sometimes you need to focus and Lookup is perfect.
 Sometimes you need to learn, and Workshop forces engagement.
 The skill is knowing when to use which.
 - **Push the boundaries of what's possible in your role.** If you're a mid-level analyst and see architects using Mission mode, that might be your path as you progress through Integration and into Maturity.
 Design your learning around getting there.

-The organizations that will succeed with AI are the ones that adopt it *structurally*—with clear progressions, age-appropriate expectations, and a shared language for what they're building toward.
+The organizations that will succeed with AI are the ones that adopt it *structurally* -- with clear progressions, age-appropriate expectations, and a shared language for what they're building toward.
 Not ad-hoc, not panicked.
 Intentional.

 For deeper thinking on the modes themselves, see my "[Four Modes of AI Collaboration](/posts/2026-04-12-four-modes-of-ai-collaboration/)" post.
 For a knowledge garden on this topic, check out my [AI Engagement Patterns](https://garden.hanneseichblatt.de/AI-Engagement-Patterns) notes.